SNGWN/CEH-Notes/Module 06 - System Hacking/CEH Module 6 - System Hacking.md

 	- In Case sensitive letters
 	- Special characters
 	- Numbers
-	- Lengthy password (more than 8 character)
+	- Lengthy password/Pin (more than 8 character)
 	- Pass-Phrases
 ------------------------------------------------
 # Types of Password Attacks